opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 ## Formats

-Geo shapes can be indexed in the following formats:
+Geoshapes can be indexed in the following formats:

 - [GeoJSON](https://geojson.org/)
 - [Well-Known Text (WKT)](https://docs.opengeospatial.org/is/12-063r5/12-063r5.html)

 In both GeoJSON and WKT, the coordinates must be specified in the `longitude, latitude` order within coordinate arrays.
 Note that the longitude comes first in this format.
 {: .note}

-## Geo shape types
+## Geoshape types

-The following table describes the possible geo shape types and their relationship to GeoJSON and Well-Known Text types.
+The following table describes the possible geoshape types and their relationship to GeoJSON and Well-Known Text types.

 OpenSearch type | GeoJSON type | WKT type | Description :--- | :--- | :--- | :---